Hands-On Exercise, Step 3: Aggregating the data¶

-Aggregating the weather data¶
+Aggregating the weather data#

-gridded data according to a shapefile: xagg
+according to a shapefile.
+In particular, xagg

-elsewhere.
-Install it according to the instructions from GitHub.
+according to the instructions from

 You will need to download a shapefile for the US counties.
 We use one from the ESRI community website: https://community.esri.com/ccqpr47374/attachments/ccqpr47374/enterprise-portal/4124/1/UScounties.zip